emlanfranconi/simple-voice-recorder-with-python-and-tkinter/README.md

 # simple-voice-recorder-with-python-and-tkinter

-to run this app use the following command where your run.py file is:
+to run this app run:

 ```python
 python run.py